 - Affordability: Pen tablets are the most budget-friendly option, making them an excellent entry point for beginners.

-- Durability: With no screen to scratch or damage, they are incredibly robust and can last for years.
+- Durability: Without a screen to scratch or damage, they are robust and can last for many years.

-- Good Posture: Because you are looking up at a monitor, it can encourage better drawing posture compared to hunching over a screen.
+- Good Posture: Looking up at a separate monitor can encourage better drawing posture compared to hunching over a screen.

-- Wide Variety: They come in numerous sizes, from small, portable pads to large, desk-filling surfaces.
+- Wide Variety: They are available in numerous sizes, from small, portable pads to large, desk-filling surfaces.

 Cons:

-- Learning Curve: The disconnected feel of drawing in one place and seeing the result in another requires practice.
+- Learning Curve: The disconnected feeling of drawing in one place and seeing the result elsewhere requires practice.

 - Less Intuitive: The experience is less like traditional drawing on paper, which can be a hurdle for some artists.